morganlowe/Marlin/README.md

 This is a fork of the main Marlin FW branch for the 3DLS.
 The 3DLS can be found on [Thingiverse here](https://www.thingiverse.com/thing:4031698).

+This includes a pre-compiled firmware for the SKR 1.4 Turbo board.
+This is the reccomenmded control board for the 3DLS.

 Below is all the information from the main Marlin Github.
 All credit to the talented team behind this firmware.
 Without Marlin this project would not be possible!